Guest Speakers - Conferencistas Invitados - Guest Speakers

 Jesus' expertise and experience have been instrumental in the technological transformation of the Juan Figueroa Umpierre Bible Institute, the Evangelical Seminary of Puerto Rico, and theological institutions outside of Puerto Rico during the last few years.
 He has collaborated as director of technology solutions applied to education and teacher, integrating technology to education in projects such as the creation of the intelligent classroom Rev. Luis F. del Pilar Piñeiro.

-Dra.
-Lis Valle-Ruiz
+Dr. Lis Valle-Ruiz

-Rev. Lis Valle-Ruiz is Assistant Professor of Homiletics and Worship and Director of Community Worship Life at McCormick Theological Seminary, Chicago, IL.
+Lis Valle-Ruiz is Assistant Professor of Homiletics and Worship and Director of Community Worship Life at McCormick Theological Seminary, Chicago, IL.
 She earned her PhD in Homiletics and Liturgics from Vanderbilt University, Nashville, TN, where she also studied gender and sexuality.
 Her research interests lie at the intersection of preaching, worship, and performance studies.
 Her current research project is on digital mediations of worship and preaching practices.
-Rev. Valle received a ThM in Homiletics from Princeton Theological Seminary and an MDiv from Louisville Presbyterian Theological Seminary.
+Valle received a ThM in Homiletics from Princeton Theological Seminary and an MDiv from Louisville Presbyterian Theological Seminary.
 She also holds a JD and a BA in Education from the University of Puerto Rico.
 Theater is her life-long passion.

-Dr. Pablo A. Jiménez
+Dr. Pablo A. Jimenez

 Pablo A. Jiménez is a professor of Pastoral Theology, specialized in Homiletics, Leadership and Church Revitalization.
 Jiménez has earned several degrees in theology: a Master of Divinity (MDiv) from the Evangelical Seminary of Puerto Rico; a Sacred Theology Masters (STM) in New Testament and Homiletics from Christian Theological Seminary in Indianapolis, Indiana; and a Doctor of Ministry in Biblical Hermeneutics from Columbia Theological Seminary (CTS) in Decatur, Georgia.